CluelessD3v/RemoteHub/README.md

 # Remote Hub

-An interface to stream line instancing of Remote Events, Remote Function, and Object Values through code.
-Inspired by [Sleitnick's Signal](https://sleitnick.github.io/RbxUtil/api/Signal/), & [Net](https://sleitnick.github.io/RbxUtil/api/Net).
+"An interface to streamline Remote Events, Remote Function, and Object Values instancing through code.
+Inspired by Sleitnick's Signal, & Net.

-This utility does not tries to pull magic wizardry, or meta-brograming, I made this because I don't like dealing with the process of having to create instances meant for communication through the explorer, and hey also made some useful functions because why not.
+This utility does not tries to pull magic wizardry, or meta-brograming, I made this because I don't like dealing with the process of having to create instances meant for communication through the explorer, and hey also made some useful functions because why not."

 **This is mainly a library, not a class/service!
 I'm not returning special objects or tables,  you're always dealing with an instance**